raulmeloferreira/backend_architectures/lixo.md

 ## How do we do it?
 - We follow an internal Open Source model (frameworks are built and evolved collaboratively)
 - Our roadmap is driven by real pain points from product teams and adoption metrics
+- We align our deliveries with the company and other squads using the **SAFe (Scaled Agile Framework)** model, ensuring synchronization with **business milestones**
-- We work in close partnership with global architecture, security, and SRE teams
+- We collaborate closely with global architecture, security, and SRE teams
 - We leverage automation, CI/CD pipelines, and infrastructure as code to scale consistently
+- We use tools like **Git**, **ServiceNow**, and **Microsoft Teams** to ensure transparent, traceable, and effective collaboration across regions

 ---